-This builds on the 7th grade geometry standard: 7G-G Solve real-life and mathematical problems involving angle measure, area, surface area, and volume.
+This builds on the 7th grade geometry standard: 7G-G Solve real-life and mathematical problems involving angle measure, area, surface area, and volume

-Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Area is based upon the concept of two-dimensional space, which covers the outside of a three-dimensional object.
-Volume is the space contained in a three-dimensional object.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Use two-dimensional relationships to develop an understanding of three-dimensional figures.
+Use algebraic skills in conjunction with previous geometric knowledge to calculate surface area and volume of three-dimensional figures.
+Solve problems using one-two- and three-dimensional ratios.
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How does geometry model the physical world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How can a variety of appropriate strategies be applied in solving geometric problems?
 How do the calculations and concepts of area and volume relate to two and three-dimensional objects?